Lisa Macon Harrison, MPH

 Public health is rewarding work.
 Public health is challenging work.
 Public health is collaborative work.
 Public health is essential to communities and families thriving.

-Please take a look through our web site and see all that public health does – we’re certainly more than just a clinic that provides flu shots… we love fighting disease and we know how do that well, but we do so much more to protect and promote health.
+Please take a look through our web site and see all that public health does – we’re certainly more than just a clinic that provides flu shots… we love fighting disease and we know how to do that well, but we do so much more to protect and promote health.
 We invite you to find out more and be in touch with us.
 We’re here for you.
 Thank you for your support of this local health department and its people.

 Lisa M Harrison